Tai-Rocha/Forest_Scenarios.github.io/README.md

 # Forest_Scenarios
 #### In progress

+## Introdcution
-This is a repository with scripts to assess the forests land-use classes og [GCAM-Demeter dataset](https://data.pnnl.gov/dataset/13192)  under different scenarios of climate change for three temporal slices (2020, 2030 and 2050).
+This is a repository with scripts to assess the forests land-use classes of [GCAM-Demeter dataset](https://data.pnnl.gov/dataset/13192)  under different scenarios of climate change for three temporal slices (2020, 2030 and 2050).

+# Methods

+[x] Sum Forest classes (codes PTF1 to PTF8)
+[x] Histograms of continuous raster derived from the Sum